Veedrac/Sublime-Extras/readme.md

 },
 ```

-**You don't have to choose these keys; they were chosen to highlight the extras you would have to tack on if you do.** This uses the same backend as with saving and restoring selections.
+**You don't have to choose these keys; they were chosen to highlight the extras you would have to tack on if you do.** This uses the same back end as with saving and restoring selections.

 Now when you press <kbd>ESC</kbd> an "afterimage" will be left.
 Continuing to press <kbd>ESC</kbd> will cycle forward.
 At all times <kbd>Shift-ESC</kbd> is the inverse of <kbd>ESC</kbd>.

 This is really useful for escaping to the *last* selection (<kbd>Shift+ESC</kbd>), for example.
 It's just nice.

-TODO:
-As with storing and restoring selections manually the "preset" and other configurations aren't amazingly usable yet.
-That will be covered when the day comes.
+The `"args"` accept the same `"preset"`, `"id"`, `"icon"`, `"scope"` and `"flags"` as with saving and restoring selections.